hyplabs/move-nft-framework/blog/blog.md

 ![editions.png](editions.png)

+This is a technical write-up of the system we built for developers to launch their NFT collections on Aptos.
+We provide details on
+- the inspiration for the project
+- the move modules for our escrow-less marketplace
+- code snippets for creating a token using the aptos standard library
+- extra features to compliment this codebase

 ## Project overview
 At Hypotenuse Labs, we like to build applications that test the latest technology stacks.
 So when a new Layer 1 blockchain is gearing up for a mainnet launch, we like to test it out.